apecloud/kubeblocks/docs/user_docs/quick-start/try-kubeblocks-on-localhost.md

 **Example**

-1. Run `port-forward` to connect the cluster from the localhost.
+1. Run `port-forward` to connect the cluster from host network.

    ```bash
    kubectl port-forward service/mycluster-mysql 3306:3306